Yvonne Spence loves to create healthy recipes and believes we don't have to give up enjoyment when we give up refined sugar.

-You any risotto recipe for this dish.
+You can use any risotto recipe for this dish.
 The burgers work best with cold risotto, as the rice sticks together well.
-When reheating cooled rice it is important to make sure it is thoroughly cooked through as poorly reheated rice can result in food poisoning.
-As long as you follow the instructions here all will be well!
+When reheating cooled rice, it is important to make sure it is thoroughly cooked through, as poorly reheated rice can result in food poisoning.
+As long as you follow the instructions here, all will be well!

-Kids will probably enjoy shaping the burgers and getting messy, but if they don’t you can greatly reduce the mess by scooping up the mixture with a tablespoon and only lightly shaping them with fingers.
-This makes smaller burgers than you would buy in a fast-food outlet; one would be enough for a small child, adults and teenagers will need two.
-The recipe makes 8 burgers.
+Kids will probably enjoy shaping the burgers and getting messy.
+But if they don’t, you can greatly reduce the mess by scooping up the mixture with a tablespoon and only lightly shaping them with your fingers.
+This makes smaller burgers than you would buy in a fast-food outlet; one would be enough for a small child, while adults and teenagers will need two.
+The recipe makes eight burgers.

 I have used the North American cups system to measure the risotto.
-Readers outside North America can use a standard measuring jug: one cup equals 8 fluid ounces or 225 ml.
+Readers outside North America can use a standard measuring jug: 1 cup equals 8 fluid ounces or 225 milliliters.

-- ½ cup/ 3oz /85 grams nuts or seeds (we used cashew nuts and sunflower seeds, but you can use any nuts you’d like)
+- 1/2 cup/3 ounces/85 grams nuts or seeds (We used cashew nuts and sunflower seeds, but you can use any nuts you’d like.)

 - 1 egg

-Using a potato masher, mash the risotto till any large chunks of vegetables are broken up and the mixture is fairly sticky.
+Using a potato masher, mash the risotto until any large chunks of vegetables are broken up, and the mixture is fairly sticky.